What are the advantages of single-sex education for GIRLS?

 Let's start with one of the most basic facts about single-sex education at the middle school and high school level: girls in single-sex schools are much less likely to experience unwanted pregnancies than are girls at coed schools.
 What's the explanation for that fact?
 The most common explanation put forward is that girls at single-sex schools are less likely to be involved in heterosexual relationships than are girls at coed schools.
 But is that a true statement?

-Katherine Sanders and Neville Bruce recently tested the hypothesis that girls at single-sex schools have fewer heterosexual relationships than do girls at coed schools.
+Katherine Sanders and Neville Bruce tested the hypothesis that girls at single-sex schools have fewer heterosexual relationships than do girls at coed schools.
 To their surprise, they found no evidence to support this hypothesis.
 They acknowledged that they "had expected that single-sex schooling might inhibit incidence of romances, at least during the school years.
 But this view was supported by only two of eight possible comparisons and the trend in four of the comparisons was in the opposite direction" (i.e. students at single-sex schools were more likely to be involved in romantic relationships).
 "Thus, it would seem that students from single-sex schools are not noticeably thwarted by any lack of opportunity or experience in the single-sex school system from experiencing romantic episodes, either at school or later in their early university years."

 Source: Neville Bruce and Katherine Sanders, "Incidence and duration of romantic attraction in students progressing from secondary to tertiary education," Journal of Biosocial Sciences, volume 33, pages 173-184, 2002.

 All right.
 If girls at single-sex schools are involved in just as many heterosexual relationships as girls at coed schools, how come girls at single-sex schools are so much less likely to experience an unwanted pregnancy?
 Studies demonstrate that when 15- and 16-year-olds at coed schools form romantic relationships, they do so less on the basis of individual characteristics and more on the basis of where the teenager stands in the clique.
 The most popular boy in the group goes out with the most popular girl, the second most popular boy goes out with the second most popular girl, and on down the line, with the least popular boy paired with the least popular girl.
 Sexual relationships in this age group, far from involving intimate personal connection, instead appear to be more of an exercise in role-playing.
-Sources: Anthony Pellegrini, "Bullying, victimization, and sexual harassment during the transition to middle school," Educational Psychologist, volume 37, number 3, pages 151-163, 2002; also Bukowski, Sipploa, & Newcomb, "Variations in patterns of attraction to same-and other-sex peers during early adolescence," Developmental Psychology, volume 36, pages 147-154, 2000.

 At a coed school, your boyfriend is part of your circle of friends, the people you hang out with.
 Your boyfriend is part of who you are.
 Your boyfriend's friends are likely to be your friends too.
 You all do stuff together, go places together.
 If your boyfriend dumps you, your whole social network is put at risk.
 So, if the other girls in your group are having sex with their boyfriends, it's hard for you to say no. Saying no to your boyfriend has the potential not only to jeopardize your relationship with your boyfriend, it jeopardizes your entire social standing at school.

 It should come as no surprise, then, that teenage sex and unwanted teenage pregnancy are much more common at coed schools than at single-sex schools.
 The most obvious and undisputed advantage of single-sex education is the dramatically lower risk of getting pregnant in middle school or high school.
 To understand how important that single benefit is, you need to understand how common teenage pregnancy continues to be.
 Teenage pregnancy hasn't been in the news much in recent years, because the rate of teenage pregnancy is no longer rising.
 But the United States continues to have the highest rate of teenage pregnancy and the highest rate of teenage births in the industrialized world.
-And, the percentage of young girls having intercourse is rising.
-What's really happened over the past 20 years is that more young girls are having sex, but a smaller percentage of young girls are having babies as a result.
-According to the National Campaign to Prevent Teen Pregnancy, the number of girls under 15 who have had intercourse increased from 11 percent to 19 percent between 1991 and 2000.
-In other words, almost one out of every five 14-year-old girls nationwide now has had intercourse.
-Nearly four in 10 young women become pregnant at least once before they reach the age of 20, and 80% of those pregnancies are unintended.

 At a single-sex school, though, even if you do have a boyfriend, your social network at school is likely to be separate from your boyfriend's group of friends.
 So, it's easier to say no. You have more autonomy over your sexual decision-making.
 It's easier to contemplate life without the boyfriend.